How to apply

 - Online Application for Admission form: www.mcgill.ca/gradapplicants/apply/ready.
 Please note that it is very important to complete the document in full for your application to be processed.

-- Application Fee: A non-refundable application fee of $100.00 (Canadian) payable by credit card when you submit the form.
+- Application Fee: A non-refundable application fee of approximately $100.00 (Canadian) is payable by credit card when you submit the form.
 Applications cannot be processed without this payment.
 Please Note: We do not accept cash or personal cheques.

 Documents 1-6 must be received in order for an application to be complete.
 Incomplete applications will not be processed until all of the above documentation has been received.
 It is the applicant's responsibility to ensure that all documents, including the letters of recommendation, are uploaded by the application deadline of January 15.

-The following should also be submitted if available:
+The following should also be submitted, if available:

 Tests Taken: Submit the results of any GRE, TOEFL or IELTS examinations that you have taken.
 Our department does not require GRE test results, but such results can be sent to supplement an application.